ujr/csutils/doc/Notes.md

 [xUnit.net][xunit] is a free and open-source unit testing framework for .NET under the .NET Foundation.

-[EditorConfig][ec] helps maintain consistent coding style across editors by means of a file *.editorconfig* that documents your style settings.
+[EditorConfig][edconf] helps maintain consistent coding style across editors by means of a file *.editorconfig* that documents your style settings.
 Many editors honour *.editorconfig* directly or via an extension.